Combined family medicine/psychiatry residents and alumni

 Sabrina was born and raised in Stockton, CA. She attended UC Davis as undergraduate, medical school student, and now as a resident so she has come to view the institution as a home and its members as her family.
 She has focused her volunteerism on working with the medically underserved in Sacramento, working primarily with the homeless and Latino populations.
 During undergraduate and medical school she took two medical mission trips to Nicaragua, working in rural villages.
 She married her husband and had her first child while in medical school, and is grateful to be able to integrate and appreciate both professional and family life.
 She is drawn to family medicine and psychiatry through her value in whole person care, and is a believer in the strong connection of the mind and body.
 She hopes to eventually provide primary medical care to the severely mentally ill as well as provide mental health services and support for those individuals in the family medicine community.

-A native of northern California, Sophia is grateful to be back after being away for ten years.
-She graduated from Cornell University then took time off to work and travel the world.
+A native of northern California, Sophia graduated from Cornell University then took time off to work and travel the world.
 She then moved to Chicago for medical school at Rush.
 While there, she volunteered with a variety of groups, from free clinics and after-school programs in Latino communities to rehabilitation programs for homeless men.
 As a medical student, she was fortunate enough to attend the annual combined conference held at her school and meet faculty and residents.
 She was impressed by the support of individual interests, both clinically and in the community.
-With a combined residency, Sophia hopes to better apply an integrated approach to treatment of the whole body regardless of age.
-Someday she wishes to pursue international medicine, especially the links between nutrition and disease.
+Someday she hopes to pursue international medicine, especially the links between nutrition and disease.
 She is a year-round bicycle commuter and enjoys exploring the outdoors as well as gardening.

-Lynn is orginally from southern California and was a bioengineering major at UC San Diego.
-While attending SUNY Buffalo for medical school, she observed vast disparities in mental health and primary care in both rural and urban western New York.
+Lynn grew up in southern California and was a bioengineering major at UC San Diego.
+While attending medical school at SUNY Buffalo, she observed vast disparities in mental health and primary care in both rural and urban western New York.
 Mentors led communities to innovative solutions to meet these needs, inspiring Lynn to further her training via the family medicine/psychiatry program.
 UC Davis offers prestigious academic family medicine and psychiatry programs with multiple research projects, diverse faculty interests and expertise.
 There is a supportive and inspiring network of mentors from each department and from the combined faculty/residents.
 Sacramento offers the cultural diversity of California with warm, friendly neighbors, and Lynn relishes her time exploring the pockets of Sacramento.
 She is ultimately interested in academic and primary care training.